thobet/3DPlan/README.md

 <p>For this purpose, three approaches were developed.<br></p>
 <pre>
-    1) Using the OpenSfM software which was firstly modified to manipulate four-channel images.</p>
+    1) Using the OpenSfM software which was firstly modified to manipulate four-channel images.
-    2) Using the Agisoft-Metashape software with its GUI.<br></p>
+    2) Using the Agisoft-Metashape software with its GUI.
-    3) Using the Agisoft_Metashape software with the provided python module.<br>
+    3) Using the Agisoft_Metashape software with the provided python module.
 </pre>

 <p>Then the points belonging to edges are firstly detected, into the semantically enriched point cloud and then classified into<br>